autowarefoundation/autoware.universe/f1tenth/readme.md

 Launch rviz2, Add __/map__ by topic.
 Add __/graph_visualization__ by topic.
 On top left corner of rviz, panels – add new panel – add SlamToolBoxPlugin panel.
 Once you’re done mapping, save the map using the plugin.
 You can give it a name in the text box next to Save Map.
 Map will be saved in whichever directory you ran slam_toolbox.

-### Create a map without F1Tenth car
+### Create a map without an f1tenth car
-If you do not have an F1Tenth car, You can draw your own map and save as .png files.
+If you do not have an f1tenth car, You can draw your own map and save as .png files.
 Make sure you set the corresponding .yaml file correctly.
-You can also use the map provided in the F1Tenth simulation folder under /map directory.
+You can also use the map provided in the f1tenth simulation folder under /map directory.

-## How to record a trajectory
+## How to record a trajectory (Simulation)

-Launch the [f1tenth gym simulator](https://github.com/f1tenth/f1tenth_gym_ros), recordreplay node, and trajectory follower (not used)
+Launch the f1tenth gym simulator, recordreplay node, and trajectory follower

 ```(bash)
 # Terminal 1